-How dangerous are energy drinks for young people?November 21st, 2012 by Jenny Hall in Health /
+How dangerous are energy drinks for young people?November 21, 2012 by Jenny Hall in Medicine & Health / Health

 (Medical Xpress)—News reports broke this week that since 2003, three Canadian teens have died from drinking energy drinks, and 35 others have suffered series side effects like amnesia and irregular heartbeat.
 Young people are increasingly turning to energy drinks to fuel study sessions, as well as coming to rely on them in everyday life.
 But according to a U of T caffeine expert, these kids are playing a dangerous game.

 Full of sugar and caffeine, energy drinks are increasingly being marketed at kids.
 And, says, Ahmed El-Sohemy of nutritional sciences, "the makers of these energy drinks are continuing to push the envelope on caffeine.
 Some of them have as much as 500 milligrams per can."
 By comparison, a can of cola has 34 milligrams and an eight-ounce cup of coffee has 80 to 100 milligrams of caffeine.